Yoram Koren

-Koren has been made a member of the National Academy of Engineering (NAE), and an honorary member of the Society of Manufacturing Engineers (SME).
+manufactring systems, robotics, and manufacturing system control".
+He is also an honorary member of the Society of Manufacturing Engineers (SME).
 He is a Fellow of the International Academy for Production Engineering (CIRP), the Society of Manufacturing Engineers (SME), the American Society of Mechanical Engineers (ASME), and of the Institute of Electrical and Electronics Engineers (IEEE) "for contributions to flexible automation and manufacturing systems".

 Early life and education

 Yoram Koren was born in Tel-Aviv, Mandatory Palestine.
 He studied at Ironi Alef High School in Tel-Aviv and served at the Israeli Air Force as an electronics technician.

 He received B.Sc. in Electrical Engineering from the Technion - Israel Institute of Technology, in 1965.
 His M.Sc. was received from the same department in 1968.
 He continued his Ph.D. studies in Mechanical Engineering at the Technion and graduated in January 1971.

 His thesis on "Model and Optimization of a Machining Process and its Control", was supervised by Prof. Ehud Lenz.